-The smaller pump is only 1/25 hp and will work for only few home installations if the distance between the boiler and building is less than 75 feet and there are only 2 bottlenecks (such as one filter, and one heat exchanger).
+The smaller pump is only 1/25 hp and will work for only a few home installations if the distance between the boiler and the building is less than 75 feet and there are only 2 bottlenecks (such as one filter, and one heat exchanger).

 The PROPER way to get more power, is to "Daisy-Chain" together two of our special 1/6 hp hydronic circulators.
 Two pumps are "Daisy-Chained" together by simply connecting them to one another so they boost one another and provide the flow strength needed.
 And they must be located together at the back of the outdoor boiler, so that they are always primed.
 Remember, their goal is to “circulate” the water through the entire loop, and this “Daisy-Chain” configuration is the only method recommended by the manufacturer and all hydronic experts.

 No, the outdoor wood boiler installation kit prices are set at just the sum of the parts costs.
 All the drawings and instructions are included at no extra charge.

 The best boiler circulator pump is our 1/6 hp circulator available at OutdoorBoiler.com!

 PEX fittings are used in most outdoor boiler applications and are very acceptable.
 PEX pipe fittings have a long history of success and high performance.
 PEX tubing does not handle high temperatures so steam systems are not designed with PEX.

 Please see this page for Wood boiler circulator pump prices.